aimeos/aimeos-docs/src/config/mshop/stock-manager.md

 # decorators
 ## excludes

-Excludes decorators added by the "common" option from the stock manager
+Excludes decorators added by the "common" option from the product stock manager

 ```
 mshop/stock/manager/decorators/excludes = Array